 A company uses various tools to design plans to take the company ahead.
 Two such tools are budgeting and forecasting.
 Both tools help organizations to make more informed decisions and combat headwinds.
-Since both budgeting and forecasting support financial decision-making of the company, people often use it interchangeably.
+Since both budgeting and forecasting support the financial decision-making of the company, people often use them interchangeably.
 However, both budgeting vs forecasting have significant differences between them.
 The primary difference between the two is that budgeting is about quantifying and assessing the viability of a plan.
-Forecasting, on the other hand, takes historical data into consideration to understand where the company would stand in the future.
+On the other hand, forecasting takes historical data into consideration to understand where the company would stand in the future.

 Before we detail more differences between budgeting vs forecasting, it is important to understand what each of the two concepts means.